nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 10. The GUI should work well (i.e., should not cause any resolution-related inconveniences to the user) for, standard screen resolutions 1920x1080 and higher, and, for screen scales 100% and 125%.
 11. the GUI should be usable (i.e., all functions can be used even if the user experience is not optimal) for, resolutions 1280x720 and higher, and, for screen scales 150%.
 12. The product should be packaged into a single JAR file.
-13. The DG and UG should be PDF-friendly.
-Expandable panels, embedded videos, animated GIFs should not be used.
-14. The file sizes of the deliverables should be reasonable and not exceed the limits given below:

-    - Product (i.e., the JAR/ZIP file): 100MB

-    - Documents (i.e., PDF files): 15MB/file

 ### Glossary

 * Calendar Applications: Digital tools for organizing and managing schedules, events, and tasks.
 * Shortcut Commands:  Quick combinations of keystrokes that trigger specific actions in a software application.
-* Participation Grade: The grade used to assess a student's active involvement and engagement during academic activities.
-* Academic Performance: It represents a student's achievements and results in the study, including grades, exam scores, projects and so on.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**